-In Japan, there are many varieties of noodle dishes available, among which, especially the 4 Japanese noodles, Ramen, Udon, Soba, and Yakisoba, are most popular and widely enjoyed.
+A wide variety of noodles are available in Japan, among which the four dishes, Ramen, Udon, Soba, and Yakisoba, are the most popular and widely enjoyed.

-In addition to these, we Japanese have another some common noodles to eat at home or restaurants in daily life.
+In addition, we Japanese have some other noodle dishes to eat at home or in restaurants.

 Left: Tsukemen (つけ麺) Right: Somen (そうめん)

-Actually, Abura Soba is flavored directly with seasonings such as sesame oil, soy-sauce-based sauce, chili oil, and vinegar.
-The soupless ramen is called Abura Soba because its main seasoning is oil.
+The latter directly flavors its noodles with seasonings such as sesame oil, soy sauce-based sauce, chili oil, and vinegar.
+The soupless Ramen is Abura Soba because its main seasoning is oil.

-As for the eating manner in the restaurant, when a bowl of Abura Soba is served, its flavor base, such as seasoning oil and sauce, is placed on the bottom of the bowl.
-And you can add chili oil and vinegar to the noodles to your taste before eating.
+After being served in the restaurant, you can add chili oil and vinegar to the noodles to your taste before eating.

 (Reference Page: Wikipedia 油そば )